 Can my garden suite be two-storeys?

-Yes – a garden suite could be two-storeys depending on your site, provided it complies with the height, setback, separation distance, and angular plane requirements as set out in Zoning By-law 569-2013.
+Yes – a garden suite could be two-storeys depending on your site, provided it complies with the height, setback, separation distance, and other requirements set out in Zoning By-law 569-2013.

 Can my garden suite have a basement?